sushv07/sushv07/README.md

 Over the past decade, I've worked across fintech and insurance, designing and developing scalable software systems, performance engineering tools, automation platforms, mobile applications, and cloud-based solutions.

-Today, I'm combining that engineering foundation with modern AI technologies to build intelligent systems that can reason, retrieve information, orchestrate workflows, and help users make better decisions.
+Today, I’m combining that engineering foundation with modern AI technologies to build systems that can reason, retrieve information, orchestrate workflows, and support better decision-making.

 My current interests lie at the intersection of: